Debt Service Ratios | How To Calculate GDS And TDS

 Final Thoughts

 Calculating GDS and TDS debt service ratios can feel like taking a college algebra exam – both are seemingly simple, yet more difficult with adding a few variables.
-However, it’s an important step in qualifying for a mortgage.
+However, it’s an essential step in qualifying for a mortgage.
 After all, no lender wants to lend money to someone who cannot afford the monthly payments.

 Ready to get started?